eduardo-mdc/Maze-Conqueror/docs/README.md

 - The several states that represent the different game states become explicit in the code, instead of relying on a series of flags.
-- A well organized code, readable code.
+- A well organized, readable code.
 - Minimal conditional complexity.

 **Maze Pattern**